 - educate/promote no need to touch-off on a Pass

-- consider scrapping 7-day pass and replace with 7-day cap, to simplify things for users — this was originally planned, but got scrapped for some reason
+- consider scrapping 7-day pass and replace with 7-day cap, to simplify things for users — this was originally planned, but didn’t happen for some reason

-- proper refund system (not just card return) for Myki cards at the airports and cruise ship terminal — prob not needed if short term tickets provided
+- proper refund system (not just card return) for Myki cards at the airports and cruise ship terminal — probably not needed if short term tickets provided

 - if short term tickets aren’t coming back, remove all mentions from system (eg vending machines, forms) — a vending machine rollout on now fixes this, but it’s taken 18 months to get it done, and some forms still mention them

-- have some useability specialists go through the whole system, especially the web site transaction list
+- have some usability specialists go through the whole system, especially the web site transaction list

 - upgrade Myki Check devices so they can collect online topups — this is a source of confusion currently